TungCan273/Flower-Recognition/README.md

 # Installation
 To run this project, you will need to install the following dependencies:
 Python 3.6 or higher
 NumPy
 OpenCV
 Scikit-Learn
 TensorFlow

 You can install the dependencies using pip.
-Here's an example command:</br>
+Here's an example command:
 `pip install numpy opencv-python scikit-learn tensorflow`

 #Usage
-1. Clone the repository to your local machine.</br>
+1. Clone the repository to your local machine.
 https://github.com/TungCan273/Flower-Recognition
 2. Navigate to the project directory.
 `cd flower-recognition`